istio/enhancements/features/canary_based_revision_install.md

 ### Requirements:

 [//]: # (All information in this section is mandatory for promotion.
-Please edit the issue to modify the links in this)
+Please modify the links in this)
 [//]: # (section.)

 - [ ] [User stories](insert_your_link_here) reviewed in a work group meeting.